ClickHouse/ClickHouse/docs/en/development/tests.md

 `CLion` has its own code formatter that has to be tuned for our code style.

 We also use `codespell` to find typos in code.
 It is automated as well.

-## Metrica B2B Tests {#metrica-b2b-tests}

-Each ClickHouse release is tested with AppMetrica engines.
-Testing and stable versions of ClickHouse are deployed on VMs and run with a small copy of Metrica engine that is processing fixed sample of input data.
-Then results of two instances of Metrica engine are compared together.

-These tests are automated by separate team.
-Due to high number of moving parts, tests are fail most of the time by completely unrelated reasons, that are very difficult to figure out.
-Most likely these tests have negative value for us.
-Nevertheless these tests was proved to be useful in about one or two times out of hundreds.

 ## Test Coverage {#test-coverage}